usc-isi-i2/kgtk/docs/transform/sample.md

 records in the output file might not be exactly the same as the fraction times the number of records in the input file.

+Alternatively, `--input-count N` and `--desired-count n` may be provided.
+The sampling probability will be computed.
+The number of output records may not exactly match the desired count.

 This command defaults to `--mode=NONE` since it doesn't attach special meaning to particular columns.